 MySQL check is a tool that gets installed along with installing MySQL database servers.
-It’s there to help analyze and fix common errors as well as optimize MySQL databases and tables.
+It’s there to help analyze and fix common errors and optimize MySQL databases and tables.

-The question is how does one use mysqlcheck command?
+The question is, how does one use the mysqlcheck command?

-This brief post shows you how to use mysqlcheck to optimize and repair and fix common problems with MySQL databases.
+This brief post shows you how to use mysqlcheck to optimize, repair, and fix common problems with MySQL databases.

 Sometimes MySQL databases get corrupt or don’t function as efficiently as they should.
 These are just some of the problems you may find yourself trying to fix.
 In these situations, your first go-to tool should be mysqlcheck.

 This tool comes with a MySQL database client.
 It helps database administrators analyze, optimize and repair common issues in managing MySQL or MariaDB databases and tables.

 Follow the steps below to see what you can do with this command.

 mysqlcheck -c database_name